Toronto subway: Line 5 Eglinton

-Metrolinx is funding the 19 km Line 5 Eglinton, a light rail line along Eglinton Avenue.
-From Mount Dennis in the west to Brentcliffe Road (east of Laird Drive), the line will run almost entirely underground where Eglinton Avenue is generally four to five lanes wide.
-From east of Brentcliffe Road to Kennedy station, the line will operate on the surface in a reserved median in the middle of Eglinton Avenue, where the street is at least six lanes wide.
-Building on the surface instead of tunnelling reduces the cost of construction on the eastern end of the line.
-The average speed of the line is expected to be 28 km/h; as a comparison, the average speed of the heavy-rail Line 2 Bloor–Danforth is 32 km/h.
+Metrolinx funded the 19 km Line 5 Eglinton, a light rail line along Eglinton Avenue.
+From Mount Dennis in the west to Brentcliffe Road (east of Laird Drive), the line runs almost entirely underground where Eglinton Avenue is generally four to five lanes wide.
+From east of Brentcliffe Road to Kennedy station, the line operates on the surface in a reserved median in the middle of Eglinton Avenue, where the street is at least six lanes wide.
+Building on the surface instead of tunnelling reduced the cost of construction on the eastern end of the line.
+The average speed of the line is 28 km/h; as a comparison, the average speed of the heavy-rail Line 2 Bloor–Danforth is 32 km/h.
 The Eglinton line originated from Transit City, a plan sponsored by then–Toronto mayor David Miller, to expedite transit improvement by building several light rail lines through the lower density parts of the city.
-Of the light rail lines proposed, only the Eglinton and Finch West lines are under construction as of 2022.
-Line 5 was expected to be completed in 2024, though it has since been delayed.
+Line 5 was expected to be completed in 2024, but it has faced numerous delays.
+The Government of Ontario announced on December 5, 2025, that substantial completion of the line had been achieved and that full operational control would be transferred from Metrolinx to the TTC, with service expected to begin in early 2026.
+The TTC later announced that Line 5 would open for revenue service on February 8, 2026, as part of a phased opening.